+A Queenstown tour is at the top of every adventure seeker and outdoor lover, this city is the perfect destination for families, couples, and solo travellers alike.
 Queenstown hugs the foothills of the Southern Alps on the banks of Lake Wakatipu.
 Kayak in the alpine lakes, shred the slopes of Coronet Peak or hike through Fiordland National Park.
-Take a picture of a bottle-nose dolphin or, if you’re lucky, a humpback whale.
+Snap a selfie with of a bottle-nose dolphin or, if you’re lucky, a humpback whale.
 Savour a scenic gondola ride up Bob’s Peak and enjoy a local pinot noir as you overlook Queenstown below.
-Although modest in size Queenstown is great in stature when it comes to jaw-dropping adventure.
+Although modest in size this city is great in stature when it comes to jaw-dropping adventure.
+Create your perfect Queenstown holiday with Tourlane, our Travel Experts will work with you to create, plan, and book your dream trip today.

 AJ Hackett Bungy Kawarau Bungy Centre